FairWell-dev/FairWell/README.md

 ## Introduction

 FairWell is a Responsible AI tool developed using Streamlit.
+The aim is to address model biasness on specific groups of people, allowing data scientists to evaluate their dataset and model predictions, and take steps toward making their datasets more inclusive and their models less biased.
+The tool allows users to detect fairness issues in both datasets and models, and in turn, get inspiration on various mitigation approaches through mitigation recommendations.

 In this report, research on Responsible AI is presented, followed by elaborating on the FairWell tool.
 Lastly, a use case on how Responsible AI can be used to evaluate a model is shown, where the New York City (NYC) Subway dataset is used to model a binary classification problem on high/low traffic.

 ## Responsible AI Research

 The problem of defining and addressing fairness has been a topic of increasing importance in the recent years.
 Especially with work surrounding machine learning.
 Multiple definitions of fairness have been raised, each having their own pros and cons.
 This work does not aim to propose a single notion of fairness but rather we aim to (i) provide tools on how to measure and assess fairness and (ii) how to mitigate bias in models where necessary.
 Our work can be summarised as below:

-1. Fairness assesment<sup>1, 12, 13</sup>
+1. Fairness assessment<sup>1, 12, 13</sup>
    1. On data
    2. On model predictions
 2. Bias mitigation<sup>12</sup>